dpc/breeze/README.md

 Kakoune seem very Vim-golf-centric.
 In Breeze the philosophy is slightly different.
 It doesn't matter to me in how many keystrokes one can perform certain editing operation.
 What matter to me most is predictable, natural, easy to use modal text edition.
-Muscle memory and rapid keypressing without having to pay much attention is what I am aiming for first.
+Muscle memory and rapid keypressing without having to pay much attention is what I am aiming for.

 ## Status and plans